 SUBSCRIBER: ("Subscriber")

 COOPERATIVE: Oregon Clean Power Cooperative,

 an Oregon cooperative corporation (the "Cooperative")

 STOCK: Shares of Preferred Stock

-CLASS: F
+CLASS: М

-SERIES: PDX4
+SERIES: BENTON

 DATE:

-Cooperative agrees t ription.
-Subject to the terms and conditions to sell to Subscriber, and Subscriber agrees to Class F, Series PDX4, Preferred Stock (the "Sto subscribe for and purchase

-\$ (or \$1 "Funds"), which the Cooperative Investor held in Trust.
-Upon execution of this Agree 1,000 per share) to the Cooperative in immede Cooperative will immediately deposit into Trust (the "Trust").
-The Funds will be held and the with the terms of the Trust's Declaration of T liately available funds (the the Oregon Clean Power managed by the trustees of
+2. Funds held in Trust.
+Upon execution of this Agreement, Subscriber will pay (or \$1,000 per share) to the Cooperative in immediately available funds (the "Funds"), which the Cooperative will immediately deposit into the Oregon Clean Power Cooperative Investor Trust (the "Trust").
+The Funds will be held and managed by the trustees of the Trust in accordance with the terms of the Trust's Declaration of Trust, dated May 24, 2017.

-- 3. Closing of the Offering.
-The Cooperative's obligation and right to sell, and the Subscriber's obligation and right to subscribe for and purchase, the Stock, is conditioned upon the (a) Cooperative receiving subscriptions from Subscriber and other investors for shares of Class F, Series PDX4, Preferred Stock which, in the aggregate, equal \$31,000 or more, and (b) Board of Directors of the Cooperative making a final determination that the project for which the funds have been raised is feasible (together, the "Closing of the Offering"). - A. Refund of Funds.
-If the Closing of the Offering does not occur by June 28, 2018, (the "Expiration Date"), then (i) the Cooperative shall refund the Funds to Subscriber within thirty business days of the Expiration Date, and (ii) all other rights and obligations of both Subscriber and the Cooperative provided under this Agreement shall be discharged as of the Expiration Date. - B. Issuance of Stock.
+3. Closing of the Offering.
+The Cooperative's obligation and right to sell, and the Subscriber's obligation and right to subscribe for and purchase, the Stock, is conditioned upon the (a) Cooperative receiving subscriptions from Subscriber and other investors for shares of Class M, Series BENTON, Preferred Stock which, in the aggregate, equal \$47,000 or more, and (b) Board of Directors of the Cooperative making a final determination that the project for which the funds have been raised is feasible (together, the "Closing of the Offering").

+A. Refund of Funds.
+If the Closing of the Offering does not occur by December 31, 2029, (the "Expiration Date"), then (i) the Cooperative shall refund the Funds to Subscriber within thirty business days of the Expiration Date, and (ii) all other rights and obligations of both Subscriber and the Cooperative provided under this Agreement shall be discharged as of the Expiration Date.

+B. Issuance of Stock.
 If the Closing of the Offering occurs before the Expiration Date, the Cooperative shall issue the Stock to Subscriber effective as of the date of the Closing of the Offering, and provide written notice to Subscriber of the issuance within 30 business days.